|

 do aside from getting a coffee at the Starbucks next door or collecting

-tourist tickets and sim cards at the tourism center across the street?
+tourist tickets and SIM cards at the tourism center across the street?

 Go

-crowded as one of London’s top tourist stops.
+always crowded as one of London’s top tourist stops.
 Stroll to

 a location